Justin Turner (basketball): Motor City Cruise (2021–2022)

 After going undrafted in the 2021 NBA draft, Turner played for the San Antonio Spurs in the 2021 NBA Summer League.
 Turner made his debut in an 87–58 loss against the Utah Jazz's "White" Team on August 3.
 He led the team with 13 points and seven rebounds along with one assist, steal, and block.

-On October 23, 2021, the Westchester Knicks had selected Turner with their fourth overall pick in the 2021 NBA G League draft.
+On October 23, 2021, the Westchester Knicks selected Turner with their fourth overall pick in the 2021 NBA G League draft.
 On October 25, 2021, Turner was included in training camp roster of the Westchester Knicks, but was waived before the season began.
 On November 15, he signed with the Motor City Cruise.

-Grand Rapids Gold (2023–present)
+Grand Rapids Gold (2023)

 On March 2, 2023, Turner was acquired by the Grand Rapids Gold.

+Río Ourense Termal (2023–2024)

+On July 5, 2023, Turner signed with Río Ourense Termal of the LEB Oro.

+Anwil Włocławek (2024–present)

+On July 7, 2024, he signed with Anwil Włocławek of the Polish Basketball League (PLK).